Honda NSX (second generation): GT3

-After an unsuccessful year in 2021 IMSA SportsCar Championship, Honda Performance Development introduced another upgraded version of the car for 2022, the NSX GT3 Evo22.
+Another upgraded version of the car was introduced for 2022, the NSX GT3 Evo22.
 The upgrades include improved intercoolers, re-tuned suspension, new wheel system revisions, optional headlight variants along with FIA-mandated rain lights and air conditioning system.
 Production of the NSX GT3 Evo22 is handled by JAS Motorsport using chassis resources from Marysville, Ohio plant.
 The car is expected to compete in racing globally until 2024.
-The upgraded NSX GT3 Evo22 made its debut at 2022 Super GT season's Okayama round.
-Team UpGarage's #18 car, driven by Kakunoshin Ohta qualified 4th on the grid.
-On the race day, the car able to finish 2nd behind Kondo Racing's Nissan GT-R Nismo GT3.
-The season wasn't that successful, as the car only managed another podium finish at the fourth round at Fuji Speedway, 11th in standings.
-But in 2022 GT World Challenge America, the car proved to be successful, as team Racers Edge Motorsports NSX GT3 Evo22 won the Pro-Am championship with drivers, Mario Farnbacher and Ashton Harrison.
-The car scored 4 in class race wins, 4 pole positions, 2 fastest laps and 9 podium finishes during the season.
+In IMSA, the car took victory at the 2022 edition of the Petit Le Mans endurance race with Gradient Racing, who were the overall winner among all the GT entries.
+The 2022 GT World Challenge America season saw the Racers Edge Motorsports NSX GT3 Evo22 win the Pro-Am championship with drivers Mario Farnbacher and Ashton Harrison.
+The car scored four race wins, four pole positions, and eight podium finishes during the season.
+During the 2022 season of the Le Mans Cup, GMB Motorsport took five victories with the car – including at the Road to Le Mans – to win the drivers' and teams' championships.
+It also claimed four wins on the road in Super GT between 2022 and 2023 with ARTA and Team UpGarage.
+Honda would cease factory support for the NSX GT3 at the end of 2024.
+JAS Motorsport would continue to support existing NSX GT3s in Europe.

+In 2025, JAS Motorsport and Nova Race created a further evolution of the Honda NSX GT3, dubbed the Evo25.
+This car races under a national GT3 homologation in the Italian GT Championship.

+Production car

+A production-based 2017 Acura NSX won the Time Attack 2 production-class at the 2016 Pikes Peak International Hill Climb on June 26th 2016.
+The 2017 Acura NSX Time Attack 2 car won the class with a time of 10:28.820, over 11 sec ahead of the 2nd placed Viper ACR.
+This was the first North American and International race win for the production-based second generation NSX.

 Sales

-The Honda NSX have been sold 2,908 units worldwide (including 350 units of Type S models).
+Honda has sold 2,908 NSX units worldwide (including 350 units of Type S models).

-From a total of 350 Type S units, VIN#001—#300 were destinated for deliveries in the United States with 50 of them were painted in Gotham Grey body color, VIN#301—#330 were scheduled for deliveries in Japan with 15 of them in Gotham Grey, VIN#331—#345 delivered to Canada with 5 Gotham Grey vehicles and VIN#346—350 deliveries were currently unknown.
+From a total of 350 Type S units, VIN #001—#300 were designated for deliveries in the United States with 50 of them were painted in Gotham Grey body color, VIN #301—#330 were scheduled for deliveries in Japan with 15 of them in Gotham Grey, VIN #331—#345 delivered to Canada with 5 Gotham Grey vehicles and VIN #346—350 deliveries were currently unknown.

 European sales statistics are from the following countries: Austria, Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland.